octo-technology/OpenTezos/docs/ligo/language-basics.md

 ## Type aliases

-Type aliasing consists of renaming a given type when the context calls for a more precise name.
+Type aliasing consists in renaming a given type when the context calls for a more precise name.
 This increases the readability and maintainability of your smart contracts.
 For example, we can choose to alias a _string_ type as an animal breed; this will allow us to communicate our intent with added clarity.